Is A GPU Backplate Worth It?

 Aesthetics

 However, this protection isn’t the primary purpose of a backplate.
-The most obvious use, and perhaps its most essential one, is that it covers up the PCB.
+The most obvious use, and perhaps its most vital one, is that it covers up the PCB.
 Many people appreciate backplates for this reason.

 Cooling